bluzukk/EnergyTick/README.md

 * Download ([here](https://github.com/bluzukk/EnergyTick/archive/master.zip))
 * Unzip
-* Rename folder to Energytick
+* Rename directory to Energytick
-* Move folder to Interface/Addons/
+* Move directory to Interface/Addons/

 ## Options

 * Visibility for the ticks can be set for in-fight and normal.
-* Visibility can be set with the interface options and commands.
+* Visibility can be set with the interface options or commands.
 * Energy ticks can be hidden on full energy (not fully implemented)
 * Use /et for information ingame